gamblevore/picomsg/README.md

 ### Base API

-There are not many functions, and you don't need all of them, but is what I have so far:
+These are the functions you need to use PicoMsg:

 | Function                                                    | Description                                                                                                                                                         |
 |-------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|